 The grounds for contesting a will in New York are as follows:

 Fraud – knowingly making a false statement to the person who made the will which caused him to execute a will that disposed of his property in a manner differently than he would have in the absence of that statement.
-This is one of the grounds of contesting a will that has to be plead with particularity.
+This is one of the grounds of contesting a will that you are required to plead with particularity.
 It has four elements, which your estate attorney will know.

 Lack of Capacity – the decedent did not understand